christopheradams/christopheradams.io/_posts/2023-09-21-moon-block-chain.md

 > password.
 I wish for world peace and good fortune for all.
 Thank you
 > God of Blessing and Virtue, your disciple bows before you.

-Seeking divine guidance with a pair of moon blocks is a longstanding custom, but asking a God of Prosperity to generate a cryptocurrency wallet is a something of an innovation.
+Seeking guidance by divination is a longstanding custom, but asking a God of Prosperity to generate a cryptocurrency wallet is a something of an innovation.
 Tossing the moon blocks on the ground and interpreting their yes--no answer as a *one* or a *zero* gives Yao the first bit of information he needs.
 He would have to perform this ritual 128 times in total to compose a sufficiently long random number for the secure private key to a wallet.